DangerDrome/NodeUI/memory-bank/progress.md

 - ✅ System patterns
 - ✅ Active context
 - ✅ Progress tracking
-- ✅ **Refactored architecture documentation**
+- ✅ Architecture documentation

 ## Architecture Summary
-The NodeUI application has been successfully refactored from a monolithic 1764-line file into a clean, maintainable architecture with focused classes:
+The NodeUI application has been successfully refactored from a monolithic file into a clean, maintainable architecture with focused classes:

 - **NodeUI** (core orchestration)
 - **CanvasRenderer** (visual rendering)